Pteroceltis tatarinowii

 Pteroceltis tatarinowii a species of tree endemic to China and the only extant member of the genus Pteroceltis.
-Common names include blue sandalwood, wingceltis or qing tan (青檀 (qīngtán)).
+Common names include blue sandalwood, wingceltis, Tatar-wingceltis or qing tan (青檀 (qīngtán)).
 Trees grow to 20 m tall and are used for timber, the bark fiber to make Xuan paper, and oil is extracted from its seeds.
+Seeds were collected and brought to America by Frank Meyer and given to the USDA in 1907.
+One of those seeds grew into a mature tree at the Morris Arboretum outside of Philadelphia, PA.